 Hence it is not about the beginnings of faith that St Paul is speaking, the faith by which they were born, but about the strengthening and perfecting of that faith: I must go through the pain of giving birth to you all over again, until Christ is formed in you.
 Elsewhere he talks of the same labor in other words: My anxiety for all the churches.
 When any man has had scruples, I have had scruples with him; when any man is made to fall, I am tortured.

-This post on the church as mother, in labor & with birth-pangs until Christ be fully formed in each of us is an excerpt from an Explanation of Paul’s Letter to the Galatians by Saint Augustine (Nn.
+This post focuses on the church as mother, in labor & with birth-pangs until Christ be fully formed in each of us.
+It is an excerpt from an Explanation of Paul’s Letter to the Galatians by Saint Augustine (Nn.
 37, 38: PL 35, 2131-2132).
-It is used in the Roman Office of Readings for Thursday of the fifth (5th) week in Ordinary Time with the accompanying biblical reading taken from Galatians 4: 8-31.
+This selection appears in the Roman Office of Readings for Thursday of the fifth (5th) week in Ordinary Time.
+The accompanying biblical reading comes from Galatians 4: 8-31.